awsdocs/amazon-ses-developer-guide/doc-source/dedicated-ip-byo.md

 + The address range has to be registered with your Regional internet registry \(RIR\), such as the American Registry for Internet Numbers \(ARIN\), Réseaux IP Européens Network Coordination Centre \(RIPE NCC\), or Asia\-Pacific Network Information Centre \(APNIC\)\.
 The address range has to be registered to a business or institutional entity and can't be registered to a person\.
 + You have to be able to provide proof that you own the address range by submitting a signed authorization message\.
 + The addresses in the IP address range have to have a clean history\.
 We might investigate the reputation of the IP address range, and we reserve the right to reject an IP address range if it contains IP addresses that have poor reputations or are associated with malicious behavior\.
++ The IP address range cannot include IP address ranges that were brought into another AWS service for BYOIP, such as Amazon EC2\.

 ## Considerations<a name="dedicated-ip-byo-considerations"></a>